sruehr/sruehr.github.io/research.md

 ---

 ## Ecosystem reliance on groundwater
 Groundwater is a critical freshwater resource for both people and ecosystems.
 Plants in arid and semi-arid systems often rely on groundwater throughout the year and during droughts.
 Access to water enables plants to continue fixing carbon from the atmosphere even under dry conditions.
-I use remote sensing and eddy covariance data to untangle the effects of groundwater depletion on ecosystems that are dependent on groundwater, with the goal of predicting carbon sequestration and ecosystem health under future climate change.
+I use remote sensing and eddy covariance data to untangle the effects of groundwater depletion on ecosystems that are dependent on groundwater, with the goal of predicting carbon cycling and ecosystem function under future climate change.

 <p align="center">
   <img src="/groundwater.jpeg">